 How to Apply

-Students applying for financial aid must complete a Free Application for Federal Student Aid (FAFSA) on the internet at www.fafsa.ed.gov or complete a paper FAFSA.
-When completing the FAFSA, applicants must list Minot State Universityís School Code (002994).
+Students applying for financial aid must complete a Free Application for Federal Student Aid (FAFSA) online at https://fafsa.ed.gov completing the FAFSA, applicants must list Minot State University's School Code (002994).

 An application for admission must be on file and students must be fully admitted into a degree granting program offered at Minot State University.

-Students applying for financial aid for the summer term are required to complete an Institutional Financial Aid Application in addition to the FAFSA.
+Students applying for financial aid for the summer term are required to complete an Institutional Financial Aid Application in addition to the FAFSA which is available at www.minotstateu.edu/finaid beginning in late March each year.

 When to Apply